pbuttigieg/miop/README.md

 # miop
-A repository to store terms from the Minimal Information about an Omics Protocol specification
+A repository to store terms and related documentation from the Minimal Information about an Omics Protocol specification